YourFriendHowy/IT_portfolio/README.md

 ## Hosting & Use

-- Hosted via GitHub Pages
+- Hosted via Obsidian Publish
 - Publicly viewable by recruiters, collaborators, and learners
 - Updated regularly as skills and projects grow